sebastianconcept/flow/README.md

 Flow's mission is to provide *consultants*, *startups* and *software houses* with **a competitive Smalltalk full-stack framework** that allows them to quickly deliver a demo with all the modern html5 features the market expects today (2014).
 The idea is that they can tactically use this framework to keep momentum up among their prospects and clients and scale things to full successful projects delivered by kickass productive teams or individuals.

-If you resonate with this, **please give it a star** or, *way better*, be part of it helping us pushing some contributions (see the *Contributing* section below).
-Thank you!
+If you resonate with this, **please give it a star** and be part of it helping us pushing some features and bugfixes (see the *Contributing* section below). *Thank you!*

 ##Starting a fresh flow app